IOHprofiler/IOHprofiler.github.io/Competitions/benchdesign.md

 ## Materials

-Our getting-started materials will be made available January 7th, 2026.
+Our getting-started materials can be found [here](https://github.com/Dvermetten/BenchDesign) (page to be made public soon).
 This will include the following:
 * An example problem suite to showcase the required interface
-* A function to validate whether a problem suite is eligible for submission
 * The implementation of the used solvers, plus the code to run them on a problem suite
 * The code used to judge the problem suite quality based on the collected performance data

+Some additional data visualization methods, as well as a template for adding your own performance metric, will be added later.

 ## Submission